enowars/enochecker/README.md

 `pip install git+https://github.com/enowars/enochecker`

 ## Launch Checker
-The goal is to have checkers launched via uSWGI and the Engine talking to it via http.
+The goal is to have checkers launched via gunicorn or uSWGI and the Engine talking to it via http.
 For testing, however, you can use the commandline instead:

 ```